 People's possessions can help explain their victimization risks.
 For example, owning a car doubles the risk of becoming a crime victim, even when account is taken of relevant demographic and social variables.
 And the particular model of car owned can raise this risk many times over.
-To inform people about high-risk cars and to put pressure on manufacturers to improve security, the Highway Loss Data Institute in Washington, D.C. publishes annual data showing the number of theft-related insurance claims made for each model on the road.
-The table shows the five models with the highest and lowest theft claim frequencies (per 1,000 vehicles on the road) from among the 305 new models during 2001-2003.
+To inform people about high-risk cars and to put pressure on manufacturers to improve security, the Highway Loss Data Institute in Washington, D.C., publishes annual data showing the number of theft-related insurance claims made for each model on the road.
+The table below shows the five models with the highest and lowest theft claim frequencies (per 1,000 vehicles on the road) from among the 305 new models during 2001-2003.
 The Cadillac Escalade and Nissan Maxima had claim frequencies about 30 times higher than the five models with the lowest claims.
 Escalades were targeted for their custom wheels and Maximas for their high-intensity headlights, which also fit earlier models supplied without such lights.

 Useful as these data are, they do not show which cars are most at risk from specific forms of theft.
-However, research undertaken in the 1980s found that the models preferred by joyriders were "muscle" cars with powerful acceleration, such as the Chevrolet Camaro.
+However, research undertaken in the 1980s found that the models preferred by joyriders were muscle cars with powerful acceleration, such as the Chevrolet Camaro.
 Those most often stolen and never recovered were expensive cars such as Lincolns and Mercedes, and those most often broken into and stripped of contents were European models, such as Volkswagens, with good radios that fit a variety of models.
 Domestic station wagons, the staples of family transport, were not at risk of any form of theft.
-These were inexpensive, had terrible radios, and joyriders wouldn't be seen dead in them.
+These were inexpensive and had terrible radios, and joyriders wouldn't be seen dead in them.

 Surveys undertaken by the Loss Prevention Research Council show that shoplifters consistently choose CDs, cigarettes, liquor, and fashion items such as Hilfiger jeans and Nike sneakers.
 Many of these things can readily be sold on the street or door-to-door in some places.
-Police have paid little attention to the fencing of stolen goods because it is difficult to prove and attracts relatively light sentences, but many departments now receive regular electronic reports on pawnshop transactions.
+Police have paid little attention to the fencing of stolen goods because it is difficult to prove and attracts relatively light sentences, but many departments now receive regular electronic reports on pawn shop transactions.
 Scanning these reports will help you keep informed about what burglars and others are stealing in your area.
 It will also help you think about how stolen goods are sold and ways of disrupting the market.

-Claim Frequency
+Auto theft claim frequencies, 2001-2003

+Claim frequency per thousand vehicles

+Highest theft claim frequencies, 2001-2003

 Cadillac Escalade EXT (2002-03) Large luxury pickup 20.2

 Nissan Maxima (2002-03) Midsize 4-door car 17.0

 Cadillac Escalade (2002-03) Large luxury SUV 10.2

 Dodge Stratus/Chrysler Sebring Midsize 4-door car 8.3

 Dodge Intrepid Large 4-door car 7.9

-Lowest Theft Claim Frequencies, 2001-03
+Lowest theft claim frequencies, 2001-2003

 Buick LeSabre Large 4-door car 0.5

 Buick Park Avenue Large 4-door car 0.5

 Ford Taurus Large station wagon 0.5

 Buick Rendezvous 4WD (2002-03) Midsize SUV 0.7

 Saturn LW Midsize station wagon 0.7

-AVERAGE ALL CARS 2.5
+Average all cars 2.5

-Saturn LW AVERAGE ALL CARS Source: Highway Loss Data Institute (v Ŭ
+Source: Highway Loss Data Institute (www.hldi.org)

 The acronym CRAVED will help you remember which goods are most stolen.
-These are Concealable, Removable, Available, Valuable, Enjoyable, and Disposable:
+These goods are concealable, removable, available, valuable, enjoyable, and disposable.